ahicks92/fastnet/specification.md

 A message is split into packets by splitting the content and the checksum into the packet size.
 Determining the packet size is described below, but the default and minimum size is 32.
 These packets then have three pieces of information prepended:

-- A packet-specific flag field.
+- A packet-specific flag field of 1 byte.
 At the moment, only bit 0 is used.
 Bit 0  is set if this is the final packet in the message.

 - The message's flags field.